opendocsg/slw-judgments-backfill/2005_SGCA_35/report.md

 15     The appellant took objection to the article and sued the respondents on the ground that the words in italics (“the impugned words”) were defamatory of him.
 Mr David Ban admitted the words were attributed to him in the article.
 However, he denied that the impugned words were defamatory.

-16     The president of the SIAS, Mr David Gerald, took exception to being accused of playing to the gallery and instituted defamation proceedings in _Jeyasegaram David v Ban Song Long David_ [2005] 2 SLR 712 (“ _Jeyasegaram David_ ”).
+16     The president of the SIAS, Mr David Gerald, took exception to being accused of playing to the gallery and instituted defamation proceedings in _Jeyasegaram David v Ban Song Long David_ <span class="citation">[2005] 2 SLR 712</span> (“ _Jeyasegaram David_ ”).
 His action failed at trial, and met with the same result on appeal.

-17     In his judgment in the appellant’s action, _Oei Hong Leong v Ban Song Long David_ [2005] 1 SLR 277, Tay Yong Kwang J, the trial judge, found:
+17     In his judgment in the appellant’s action, _Oei Hong Leong v Ban Song Long David_ <span class="citation">[2005] 1 SLR 277</span>, Tay Yong Kwang J, the trial judge, found:

  87 To obstruct is to hinder or impede.
 An “obstructive action” would therefore be one that hinders or impedes progress towards an objective.
 The words suggest that the person guilty of the obstructive action is not very co-operative.
 That is not necessarily defamatory.
 They do not imply that that person is acting in a malicious or perverse manner.
 However, used in juxtaposition with “disadvantaging the majority”, they do hint of unreasonable and unfair conduct.
 That reflects on a person’s character or reputation and is defamatory.